vasiq8/Medical-Image-Analysis---Ensemble-Learning/README.md

 ## Overview

 This project applies ensemble learning techniques to classify gastrointestinal diseases from endoscopic images using the Kvasir v2 dataset.
-Four pre-trained deep learning models were fine-tuned and combined using weighted averaging to achieve superior classification accuracy compared to individual models[file:4].
+Four pre-trained deep learning models were fine-tuned and combined using weighted averaging to achieve superior classification accuracy compared to individual models.

 ---